The New Yorker: 2008 Obama cover satire and controversy

-"The Politics of Fear", a cartoon by Barry Blitt featured on the cover of the July 21, 2008, issue, depicts then presumptive Democratic presidential nominee Barack Obama in the turban and shalwar kameez typical of many Muslims, fist bumping with his wife, Michelle, portrayed with an Afro and wearing camouflage trousers with an assault rifle slung over her back.
-They are standing in the Oval Office, with a portrait of Osama Bin Laden hanging on the wall and an American flag burning in the fireplace in the background.
+On July 21, 2008, "The Politics of Fear", a cartoon by Barry Blitt, was featured on the cover of The New Yorker, depicting then presumptive Democratic presidential nominee Barack Obama in the turban and shalwar kameez typical of many Muslims, fist bumping with his wife, Michelle, portrayed with an Afro and wearing camouflage trousers with an assault rifle slung over her back.
+They are standing in the Oval Office, with a portrait of Osama bin Laden hanging on the wall and an American flag burning in the fireplace.
+This parody was inspired by Fox News host E. D. Hill's paraphrase of an internet comment that asked whether a gesture the Obamas made was a "terrorist fist jab".
+Later, Hill's contract was not renewed.

-Many New Yorker readers saw the image as a lampoon of "The Politics of Fear", as was its title.
-Some of Obama's supporters as well as his presumptive Republican opponent, Sen. John McCain, accused the magazine of publishing an incendiary cartoon whose irony could be lost on some readers.
-However, editor David Remnick felt the image's obvious excesses rebuffed the concern that it could be misunderstood, even by those unfamiliar with the magazine.
+Many New Yorker readers saw the image as a lampoon of "The Politics of Fear", its title.
+Some Obama supporters, as well as his presumptive Republican opponent, John McCain, accused the magazine of publishing an incendiary cartoon whose irony could be lost on some readers.
+Editor David Remnick felt the image's obvious excesses rebuffed the concern it could be misunderstood.
 "The intent of the cover", he said, "is to satirize the vicious and racist attacks and rumors and misconceptions about the Obamas that have been floating around in the blogosphere and are reflected in public opinion polls.
 What we set out to do was to throw all these images together, which are all over the top and to shine a kind of harsh light on them, to satirize them."

-In an interview on Larry King Live shortly after the magazine issue began circulating, Obama said, "Well, I know it was The New Yorker's attempt at satire...
-I don't think they were entirely successful with it".
-Obama also pointed to his own efforts to debunk the allegations portrayed in The New Yorker cover through a website his campaign set up, stating that the allegations were "actually an insult against Muslim-Americans".

-Later that week, The Daily Shows Jon Stewart continued The New Yorker cover's argument about Obama stereotypes with a piece showcasing a montage of clips containing such stereotypes culled from various legitimate news sources.
-The New Yorker Obama cover was later parodied by Stewart and Stephen Colbert on the October 3, 2008, cover of Entertainment Weekly magazine, with Stewart as Obama and Colbert as Michelle, photographed for the magazine in New York City on September 18.
+Obama said, "Well, I know it was The New Yorker's attempt at satire...
+I don't think they were entirely successful".
+He pointed to his efforts to debunk the allegations the cover depicted, saying that the allegations were "actually an insult against Muslim-Americans".
+The Daily Show continued The New Yorker cover's argument about Obama stereotypes with a piece showcasing clips containing such stereotypes culled from legitimate news sources.
+On October 3, 2008, Entertainment Weekly magazine published a parody of the cover, featuring Jon Stewart as Barack and Stephen Colbert as Michelle.

-New Yorker covers are not always related to the contents of the magazine or are only tangentially so.
-In this case, the article in the July 21, 2008, issue about Obama did not discuss the attacks and rumors but rather Obama's political career.
+New Yorker covers are sometimes unrelated to the contents, or only tangentially related.
+The article about Obama in the issue with Blitt's cover did not discuss the attacks and rumors, but rather Obama's career.
 The magazine later endorsed Obama for president.

-This parody was most likely inspired by Fox News host E. D. Hill's paraphrasing of an anonymous internet comment in asking whether a gesture made by Obama and his wife Michelle was a "terrorist fist jab".
-Later, Hill's contract was not renewed.